 Pharaoh and Moses

-The Quranic account of Moses is laden with several historical, chronological and Biblical errors that no rational person should have any qualms dismissing it as a poorly crafted redaction:
+The Quranic account of Moses is laden with several historical, chronological and Biblical errors that no rational person should have any qualms dismissing it as a poorly crafted redaction.
+For example:

 “So the magicians were thrown down to prostration; they said, ‘We believe in the Lord of Aaron and Moses.
 (Pharaoh) said: Believe ye in Him before I give you permission?
 Surely this must be your leader, who has taught you magic! be sure I will cut off your hands and feet on opposite sides, and I will have you crucified on trunks of palm-trees; so shall ye know for certain, which of us can give the more severe and the more lasting punishment” (Q 20:70-71).

 Interestingly, maiming and crucifixion were also prescribed by Allah/Muhammad for anyone who insults Islam (Sura 5:33).
 It seems the cruel spirit that inhabited the Quranic Pharaoh also inspired Muhammad.

-The Quran’s author is not sure whether the ancient Egyptians were polytheists or monotheists.
+The Quran’s author wasn’t sure whether the ancient Egyptians were polytheists or monotheists.

 Sura 7:127 “The chiefs of Firaun’s (Pharaoh) people said ‘will you leave Musa (Moses) and his people to spread mischief in the land and to abandon you and your gods.
 He said we will kill their sons…”